babynus/projeqtor/projeqtor/docs/user/AccessRights.rst

 * Defines for each profile the ability to mention or not the components on a ticket.

-.. rubric:: Section: Limit visibilty to resources
+.. rubric:: Limit visibilty to resources

 * By profil, allows to restrict or not the number of resources displayed, by organizations or own team, on resource lists.
 * By profil, allows to restrict or not the number of resources displayed, by organizations or own team, on resource screen.

-.. rubric:: Section: Limit visibility to organizations
+.. rubric:: Limit visibility to organizations

 * By profil, allows to restrict or not the number of organizations displayed, by organizations or own organization, on organization lists.
 * By profil, allows to restrict or not the number of organizations displayed, by organizations or own organization, on organization screen.